by Jackie Buckley , Gill Cotter, Matthew Austin January-12-2022 in Litigation & Dispute Resolution, Property, Construction

 Gill Cotter

-Gill is an Associate in the Commercial & Business team.
-Gill acts for a variety of private companies and financial institutions in the High Court and Commercial Court.
-Gill advises commercial clients on a broad range of topics including contract disputes, insolvency, enforcement and recovery actions.
+Gill is a senior associate in the Commercial & Business team at Hayes solicitors.
+She specialises in commercial litigation and dispute resolution, acting for a variety of private companies and financial institutions in the High Court and Commercial Court.
+She advises commercial clients on a broad range of matters including contract disputes, insolvency, enforcement and recovery actions, landlord and tenant disputes, and general litigation case.

 Matthew Austin